Post Basic Bachelor in Nursing (PBBN): Career Path

 Who is eligible for a PBBN program?

-Eligibility for a PBBN program typically includes being a registered nurse or equivalent with a valid nursing registration, completion of a basic nursing program with a minimum of 2 years full-time study or equivalent, minimum of 2 years of nursing practice post-registration, satisfactory academic performance in the basic nursing program, a satisfactory health status and police clearance, meeting any other specific criteria as specified by the institution.
+Eligibility for a PBBN program typically includes being a registered nurse or equivalent with a valid nursing registration, completion of a basic nursing program with a minimum of 2 years full-time study or equivalent, minimum of 2 years of nursing practice post-registration, satisfactory academic performance in the basic nursing program, an adequate health status and police clearance, meeting any other specific criteria as specified by the institution.

 What are the learning outcomes of a PBBN program?

-The learning outcomes of a PBBN program typically include advanced knowledge and skills in nursing practice, leadership and management skills, specialization in a specific area of nursing, evidence-based practice and critical thinking skills, professional development and lifelong learning, advanced nursing practice and knowledge of nursing education, advanced nursing practice and knowledge of nursing research, advanced nursing practice and knowledge of nursing administration, advanced nursing practice and knowledge of nursing in community and public health.
+The learning outcomes of a PBBN program typically include advanced knowledge and skills in nursing practice, leadership, and management skills, specialization in a specific area of nursing, evidence-based practice and critical thinking skills, professional development and lifelong learning, advanced nursing practice and knowledge of nursing education, advanced nursing practice and knowledge of nursing research, advanced nursing practice and knowledge of nursing administration, advanced nursing practice and knowledge of nursing in community and public health.

 What are the career options for PBBN graduates?